SaifuddinSaifee/GithubWorkshop/README.md

     If you already have a folder containing the source code and other files, you may use the second method.

-2. We can initialize the repository with an **existing** folder with Git.
+- **Method 2**: We can initialize the repository with an **existing** folder with Git.
 In cases where you already have a source code and want to leverage the features of Git in that folder.
 Let's say you have a folder named "MyProject", which contains an HTML file.

      1. Navigate to the target folder.